-Become a Lord and Lady – buy Irish aristocratic titles!
+Become a Lord and Lady - Buy Irish Nobility Titles!

-Lord and Lady are the Irish aristocratic titles that signify joint ownership of a piece of land in Ireland.
+Lord and Lady - these are the Irish titles of nobility, signifying joint ownership of the land of Ireland.

-It’s relatively easy to buy Irish aristocratic titles.
-In Scotland and Ireland, aristocratic titles are bound to land, and the name ‘lord’ refers to a landlord or landowner.
-To be considered a lord or lady, then, all you need is a small chunk of land in Ireland – doesn’t sound too difficult, right?
+Buying the Irish title of nobility is relatively easy.
+In Scotland and Ireland, the titles of nobility are tied to land.
+Lord means landlord or landowner.
+So to be considered a lord or lady, you simply need to own some land in Ireland - doesn't sound too hard, does it?

-From the Middle Ages to the present day – the history of lord and ladies
+From the Middle Ages to the present day - the history of lords and ladies

-The term ‘lord’ comes from the Old English word ‘hläfweard’, and refers to a Germanic custom where the chieftain would provide his supporters with food.
-In general, Lord and Lady are aristocrats of different genders.
-There are exceptions, though.
-The Lord of Mann is a title used by the Queen.
-Lord mayors can also be female, even if the division between men and women is widespread.
+The term lord comes from the old English word "hläfweard".
+This describes a Germanic custom in which the chieftain provided food for his followers.
+Generally, the lord and lady refer to nobles of different genders.
+However, there are exceptions.
+Lord of Mann is a title of the queen.
+Lord Mayors may also be of the female gender, although the separation between man and woman is widespread.

 The importance of the Lord of the Manor over time

 As early as 1066, the title of Lord of the Manor was introduced into the English feudal system.
 One of the main duties was to function in the court.
 The lord had incredible power.
 Today, of course, the power of the Lords of the Manor has declined.
 Democratic elements have replaced the feudal system of nobility.
 Nevertheless, the Lords of the Manor and Landlords are still held in high regard in the United Kingdom.

 Recognition of the title of nobility Today